The Virtual Interview: Our tips and hints

 As we use Microsoft Teams you can even blur your background so the interviewer is purely focused on you.

-When interviewing virtually, you have the rare opportunity to speak in a relaxing, familiar environment and show us who you are and why you’re the best person for the job.
-We will be looking at how you express yourself to understand whether you are a good fit for our company.
-Just because you are in front of your computer doesn’t mean you can quickly look up answers or rely on a script that you’ve previously prepared – that’ll only seem rehearsed and unnatural.
+When interviewing virtually you have the rare opportunity to speak in a relaxing, familiar environment and show us who you are and why you’re the best person for the job.
+Even though you are in front of your computer it's better not to quickly look up answers or rely on a script that you’ve previously prepared – that’ll only seem rehearsed and unnatural.
 Bring your personality to the interview and be yourself.

 On the day of your interview, you should: